 butterfly – Lepidoptera species with clubbed antennae.
 The word butterfly comes from the Middle English word ‘boterflya’ and the Old English word ‘buttorfleoge’.

-cardenolides – one of the two groups of naturally occurring cardiac glycosides; found in plants including Acokanthera, Adonis, Asclepias, Digitalis, Convallaria, Corchorus, Cryptostegia, Euonymus, Gerbera, Gomphocarpus, Nerium and Thevetia spp.
+cardenolides – or cardiac glycoside, a naturally occurring organic compound (steroid) found in plants including Acokanthera, Adonis, Asclepias, Digitalis, Convallaria, Corchorus, Cryptostegia, Euonymus, Gerbera, Gomphocarpus, Nerium and Thevetia spp.

 cell – a closed area of an insect wing bounded by veins.